Top 11 Ideas to Improve Employee Development & Growth

 These days, personalization isn’t just necessary, it’s expected.
 When Amazon and Netflix and Starbucks know what you want before you ask, that expectation for a personalized experience naturally translates to the workplace.
 That’s why it’s critical for employers to treat every employee as an individual, even if multiple people are doing the exact same job.

-This is especially true post-Covid with hybrid and remote workplace arrangements, which can weaken an employee’s sense of belonging.
-By throwing out the one-size-fits-all programs and instead offering each employee a customized development plan, it can work miracles in keeping your people engaged.
+This is especially true of hybrid and remote workplace arrangements, which can weaken an employee’s sense of belonging.
+By throwing out the one-size-fits-all programs and instead offering each employee a customized employee development plan, you can work miracles in maximizing employee engagement.

 Idea 8: Make DEI a Core Company Value

-76% of job seekers say that they prefer to work at a company that embraces DEI (diversity, equity, inclusion).
-This means that the company hires and promotes diverse people of different backgrounds, as well as offering them equal opportunities to participate and contribute at work.
+56% of adult employees in the US state that DEI (diversity, equity, inclusion) is a “good thing”.
+They support the concept of hiring and promoting diverse people of different backgrounds, as well as offering them equal opportunities to participate and contribute at work.

 Idea 9: Put Internal Mobility in Action

 Internal mobility, also known as internal hiring or internal recruiting, is an easy and effective win-win for both employees and employers.
-33% of employees say they would stay longer at their current job if they believed they have a chance at promotion.
+According to SHRM, 68% of workers would remain with a current employer for their entire career if they believe they have a real chance of promotion.
 Internal hiring notices are free and immediate, and they cut the costs of headhunters, advertising, and reference checks.

 To make internal talent mobility a reality, HR may need to change some of their habits.
 They need to analyze current and upcoming vacancies, the skill requirements for these positions, and which current employees may be suited for these roles.
 They need to make it clear, when publicizing available positions, that they are specifically looking at current employees.